Snapchat/djinni/README.md

  - DateRef for copy free data passing with ownership
  - Generating string names for C++ enums
  - Omit optional parameters from record constructors
+ - Records are default mutable across all platforms
  - Bug fixes

 ## Using new features